cwru-pat/cosmograph/README.md

 ### Obtaining up the code

- - 1) Clone the code: `git clone https://github.com/jbcm627/cosmograph`
+ - 1) Clone the code: `git clone https://github.com/cwru-pat/cosmograph`
  - 2) Change into the cloned repository directory: `cd cosmograph`

+Optionally clone submodules.
+The code should compile and run without the submodules, however some functionality may not exist.

  - 3) Initialize submodules: `git submodule update --init --recursive`

 ### Running tests